 With cash sales becoming essential to the success of HME businesses, providers need to understanding that marketing is the secret, “miracle growth” ingredient for driving customers into your store.

 But in an industry founded on funded transactions and referrals, many providers feel lost when it comes to branding and formulating marketing strategy, including how to mix traditional and on-line advertising.

-“As an industry, HME providers are traditionally documentation and equipment usage experts, not marketing mavens,” says Lisa Wells, vice president of marketing for incontinence product maker Cure Medical.
+“As an industry, HME providers are traditionally documentation and equipment usage experts, not marketing mavens,” says Lisa Wells.
 “Many of our strongest providers have a clinical background, which makes them well suited for working with patients but not so strong in the fine art of communication and promotion.”

 Wells says that regardless of how you are selling, people need to find you at the point where they are searching, and for most that means venturing online, including via a mobile device.

 So without a mobile friendly website and the use of Adwords or Google Map locations, your customers will find your competitors instead.

 Although many experts feel that a mix of both traditional and online marketing is integral to success, Kamal Haddad, founder and CEO of HME e-commerce company Health Mobius LLC, says most HME providers should stick mainly with traditional marketing methods.

 “There are many folks that have tried focusing their marketing efforts to a larger degree on the online marketplace without understanding why,” Haddard says.
 “That can lead to unrealistic expectations and undesired results.
 In my opinion those people have been misguided into thinking that a magic bullet exists online when, in fact, it does not.
 To be successful there should be a larger emphasis on traditional forms of marketing, with about 25 percent that use online marketing to support traditional marketing efforts.”